 OASIS built a technology curriculum, and people started to notice.

-“Internal organizations like AT&T Aspire work with us now to make more workshops happen.
+“Internal organizations work with us now to make more workshops happen.
 We wanted to bring these programs to the wider audience.
 Think about kids who may not live near major cities.
-AT&T Aspire is helping us make these workshops virtual, taking the mentorship program online.
+Internal partners help us make these workshops virtual, taking the mentorship program online.

 “Mentor any child, at any location, at an easy pace.
 There’s no limit to inspire the kids, the movement keeps going… The Mobile App Development workshop was just the first step.”